mvdh7/PyCO2SYS/docs/refs.md

 ### G

+??? note "GG46: Goff & Gratch (1946) *Trans.
+Am.
+Heat.
+Vent.
+Eng.*"
+    Goff, J. A., and Gratch, S. (1946).
+Low-pressure properties of water from -160 to 212 °F. *Transactions of the American Society of Heating and Ventilating Engineers* 52, 95–122.

 ??? note "GP89: Goyet & Poisson (1989) *Deep-Sea Res.
 Pt.
 A*"
     Goyet, C., and Poisson, A. (1989).
 New determination of carbonic acid dissociation constants in seawater as a function of temperature and salinity. *Deep-Sea Research Part A* 36, 1635–1654. <a href='https://doi.org/10.1016/0198-0149(89)90064-2'>doi:10.1016/0198-0149(89)90064-2</a>.